Using Artifactory 5.x ?

 |When set, YUM metadata calculation is automatically triggered by the actions described above.|

-Artifactory remote repositories support YUM out-of-the-box, and there no need for any special configuration needed in order to work with RPMs in a remote repository.
+Artifactory remote repositories support RPMs out-of-the-box, and there is no need for any special configuration needed in order to work with RPMs in a remote repository.

 All you need to do is point your YUM client at the remote repository, and you are ready to use YUM with Artifactory.

-To define a remote repository to proxy a YUM remote repository, follow the steps below:
+To define a remote repository to proxy an YUM remote repository, follow the steps below:

 - In the Admin module under Repositories | Remote, click "New" to create a new remote repository.